US Disaster Response Program

 Episcopal Relief & Development’s US Disaster Response Program assists diocesan leaders in responding to disasters by providing them with access to the Ready to Serve volunteer database, technical resources and connections to others around the country who have faced similar challenges.

 When necessary, we may also provide emergency financial assistance to supplement these resources, enabling churches to reach out to their most vulnerable neighbors.
-Emergency funds are distributed through the local bishop’s office, often with the help of a Diocesan Disaster Coordinator, who communicates with Episcopal Relief & Development’s US Disaster Program Manager.
+Emergency funds are distributed through the local bishop’s office, often with the help of a Diocesan Disaster Coordinator, who communicates with Episcopal Relief & Development’s US Disaster Program team.
 Click to learn who your Diocesan Disaster Coordinator is.

 When a disaster happens, it’s common to see an even greater need for assistance a few months after the event — after the National Guard, TV cameras and aid agencies have gone.
 We partner with Episcopal dioceses for the long term as they work to minister to underserved and marginalized populations in their communities, enabling them to make a full and sustained recovery.
 Click to learn more about our current disaster recovery programs and past partnerships.